Apollo seeks sale of Smart & Final's food warehouse stores -sources

-(Reuters) - Private equity firm Apollo Global Management Inc (APO.N) is exploring a sale of the warehouse store business of Smart & Final Stores LLC, the U.S. food retailer it acquired in June, people familiar with the matter said on Friday.
+Dec 6 (Reuters) - Private equity firm Apollo Global Management Inc is exploring a sale of the warehouse store business of Smart & Final Stores LLC, the U.S. food retailer it acquired in June, people familiar with the matter said on Friday.

 Apollo is seeking more than $1 billion for the business, close to the price tag of $1.1 billion, including debt, it paid for the entirety of Smart & Final six months ago, the sources said.
 The sale would exclude Smart & Final’s discount grocery store business, which is less lucrative, the sources added.

-Apollo has hired Credit Suisse Group AG (CSGN.S) and Deutsche Bank AG (DBKGn.DE) to run an auction for the division, Smart & Final Foodservice, which has about 70 warehouse stores, according to the sources.
+Apollo has hired Credit Suisse Group AG and Deutsche Bank AG to run an auction for the division, Smart & Final Foodservice, which has about 70 warehouse stores, according to the sources.

 The New York-based buyout firm hopes the business, which has 12-month earnings before interest, taxes, depreciation and amortization of more than $80 million, will attract the acquisition interest of major food retailers and distributors, the persons said.

 The sources asked not to be identified because the matter is confidential.
-Apollo, Credit Suisse and Smart & Final declined to comment, while Deutsche Bank did not respond to a request for comment.
+Apollo and Credit Suisse declined to comment, while Smart & Final and Deutsche Bank did not respond to requests for comment.

-Based in Commerce, California, Smart & Final faces competition from direct rivals as well as e-commerce firms such as Amazon.com Inc AMZN.N, which acquired grocery chain Whole Foods Market Inc for $13.7 billion in 2017.
+Based in Commerce, California, Smart & Final faces competition from direct rivals as well as e-commerce firms such as Amazon.com Inc, which acquired grocery chain Whole Foods Market Inc for $13.7 billion in 2017.

-Among Smart & Final’s brick-and-mortar competitors are deep-pocketed international entrants to the U.S. market such as Lidl and Ahold Delhaize, as well as discount retailers such as Walmart Inc (WMT.N) and Dollar General Corp (DG.N).
+Among Smart & Final’s brick-and-mortar competitors are deep-pocketed international entrants to the U.S. market such as Lidl and Ahold Delhaize, as well as discount retailers such as Walmart Inc and Dollar General Corp.

 The Smart & Final Foodservice stores sell goods in a no-frills warehouse format to other food businesses such as restaurants and caterers.
 The remaining business, Smart & Final Grocers, allows consumers to shop for food at a discount without a membership fee at about 255 stores, according to the company’s website.